laoguowangCP/godot-statechart-sharp/docs/manual.md

 4. Iterate filtered transitions with document order.
 For each transition, emit `Invoke` signal, deduce enter states (combines enter region and deduced states from enter region edge), and merge them to **enter set**.
 5. For states in enter set, add them to active states, and emit their `Enter` signals in document order.

-Automatic transitions are handled after normal given-an-event transitions.
-The "select and execute" procedures are same, but only 2 differences:
+[Automatic transition](#automatic-transition)s are handled after normal given-an-event transitions.
+The procedures are same, but only 2 differences:

 - Use "Auto" event.
 - Do several rounds, till no automatic transition is selected to execute.

+### Automatic transition

+Also known as eventless transition.
+Automatic transitions do not response to certain event, but always handled after normal given-an-event transitions.

+To make a transition automatic, set its event property to "Auto".

 ### Invalid transition

-An invalid transition will be ignored.
-It won't be checked, and signals won't be emitted.
+An invalid transition won't be checked and its signals won't be emitted.
 Transitions will be set invalid in following cases:

 - Event type is "Custom", but no event name assigned.
 - Event type is "Auto", while transition is targetless.
 This may cause loop transition, since source state keeps active whenever this transition invokes.